awesomeeng/awesome-log/docs/LogFormatters.md

  - **`format(logentry)`**: The `format(logentry)` gets a `logentry` object that has a number of [different keys](#log-entry-keys) about the log message.
 It returns a string (or otherwise) formatted message, like in our example.

- Finally, once our new LogFormatter class is set, we call `defineFormatter(typeName,logFormatter)` to tell AwesomeLog about it.  `defineFormatter(formatterName,logFormatter)` take two arguments, the first the `formatterName` is the string value to be used to reference the formatter in the `formatter` setting, and second the `logFormatter` is the formatter class we just defined (not an instance of the class) to call when the formatter is used.
+Finally, once our new LogFormatter class is set, we call `defineFormatter(typeName,logFormatterFilename)` to tell AwesomeLog about it.  `defineFormatter(formatterName,logFormatterFilename)` take two arguments, the first the `formatterName` is the string value to be used to reference the formatter in the `formatter` setting, and second the `logFormatterFilename` is the filename of the exported formatter class we just defined (not an instance of the class) to call when the formatter is used.

- After `defineWriter` is called, one can use the writer in `Log.init()`.
+After `defineFormatter` is called, one can use the writer in `Log.init()`.

 ## Log Entry Keys

-Each Log Entry that a formatter receives is an object with a dozen or so key/values in it.
-These are the properties that are available to you when creating a custom formatter for formatting the message.
-It is highly recommended that if a key/value pair is provided that you use that value instead of trying to compute it otherwise, especially if you are using Child Processes or the like.
+Each Log Entry that a formatter receives an object with a dozen or so key/values in it.
+These properties are dicated by your `log.init()` `fields` setting.

-Below is a list of the keys provided:
+Below is a list of the possible provided:

  - **timestamp**: The time (unix epoch) this log message wasa generated.
  - **level**: The Log Level of this log message.
 (This may be a Log Level object or a string.)
  - **system**: The System that was passed to the log message call, or the source file it was called from.
- - **message**: The log message itself.
+ - **text**: The log text itself.
  - **args**: Any addition log message arguments passed in.<br/><br/>
  - **hostname**: The FQDN hostname of the machine.
  - **domain**: The domain name (last two segments of the FQDN).